vestuto/reusable-python/tutorial_description.md

 *If you are a beginner in python, but very comfortable with use of the terminal (Linux or Mac) or command prompt (Windows), including setting and changing environment variables, you are encouraged to attend.*

+*This tutorial really is intended for scientists and analysts, not for experienced python developers or dev-ops folks.
+If you have already have had PRs merged into master on projects like numpy, pandas, or conda, you probably don't need this tutorial!*

 ## Prerequisite Skills:

 ### Summary List